laffra/whackamole/README.md

 # whackamole

-A very simple Flash and iframe blocker extension for Chrome
+An ad blocker extension for Chrome that never connects to a server.